jsor/doctrine-postgis/README.md

 Setup
 -----

-All you have to do is, to register an event subscriber.
+To use the library with the Doctrine ORM (version 2.9 or higher is supported), register  an event subscriber.

 ```php
 use Jsor\Doctrine\PostGIS\Event\ORMSchemaEventSubscriber;